SumoLogic/sumologic-otel-collector/docs/Migration.md

 #### Source Category

-The Source Category is set in the exporter configuration with the `source_category` option.
+A Source Category can set in the exporter configuration with the `source_category` option.

 For example, the following snippet configures the Source Category as `My Category`: